malach-it/boruta_auth/guides/authorize_requests.md

 end
 ```

-Then you can use the plug in your router and controllers:
+Then you can invoke those plugs in your router and controllers:
 ```elixir
 # lib/my_app_web/router.ex
 ...